IconoclastLabs/newclear/README.md

     $ gem install newclear

 ## Dependency
-We're using Rickert's lovely `reset-sim` gem in our nuke.
+We're using Rickert's lovely `reset-sim` gem in our nuke (when dealing with iOS).
 So be sure to have accessibility turned on for your terminal, as suggested on [the gem's github page](https://github.com/OTGApps/reset-sim#usage)

 ## Contributing